sjagoori/web-app-from-scratch-2021/README.md

 [Link](https://web-app-from-scratch-2021-one.vercel.app/)

 ## 📓 The assignment
-For this class, this repo will contain a SPA in the folder `/spa`.
-The website is written in plain javascript withtout the use of external tools or libraries (with the exception of [Routie](https://github.com/jgallen23/routie).
-Furthermore, it fetches data from an API and renders it using several DOM manipulation techniques.
+For this class, this repo will be used to create a single page application.
+The project has to be written in plain javascript without the help of external libraries (with the exception of [Routie](https://github.com/jgallen23/routie).
+Furthermore, it has to use an API to fetch data from and manipulate its return.

 ## 📸 Screenshots
 ![](https://github.com/sjagoori/web-app-from-scratch-2021/blob/master/assets/toplist.png)